 Our primary business is the exploration for and production of natural gas and oil, with our current operations principally focused within the United States on development of unconventional reservoirs located in Arkansas, Pennsylvania and West Virginia.
 Our operations in Arkansas are primarily focused on an unconventional natural gas reservoir known as the Fayetteville Shale, and our operations in northeast Pennsylvania are focused on an unconventional natural gas reservoir known as the Marcellus Shale (herein referred to as "Northeast Appalachia").
-Recently, we acquired a significant stake in properties located in West Virginia and southwest Pennsylvania.
+We also have a significant stake in properties located in West Virginia and adjacent areas in southwest Pennsylvania.
 These operations, primarily in West Virginia, are focused on the Marcellus Shale, the Utica and the Upper Devonian unconventional natural gas and oil reservoirs (herein referred to as "Southwest Appalachia").
-Collectively, our properties located in West Virginia and Pennsylvania are herein referred to as the "Appalachian Basin."
-To a lesser extent, we have exploration and production activities ongoing in Colorado, Louisiana, Texas and elsewhere in the United States.
+To a lesser extent, we have exploration and production activities ongoing in Colorado, Louisiana and elsewhere in the United States.
 We also actively seek to find and develop new natural gas and oil plays with significant exploration and exploitation potential, which we refer to as "New Ventures," and to obtain additional reserves through acquisitions.
 We also operate drilling rigs in Arkansas, Pennsylvania and West Virginia, and provide oilfield products and services, principally serving our exploration and production operations.
-Our natural gas gathering and marketing ("Midstream Services") activities primarily support our E&P activities in Arkansas, Texas, Louisiana, Pennsylvania and West Virginia.
+Our natural gas gathering and marketing ("Midstream Services") activities primarily support our E&P activities in Arkansas, Louisiana, and West Virginia.

 We are focused on providing long-term growth in the net asset value per share of our business.
-We derive the vast majority of our operating income and cash flow from the production associated with our E&P business and expect this to continue in the future.
+We derive the majority of our operating income and cash flow from the production associated with our E&P business and expect this to continue in the future.
 We expect our production volumes will continue to increase due to the ongoing development of our Northeast and Southwest Appalachia divisions.
 The price we expect to receive for our production is a critical factor in the capital investments we make in order to develop our properties.
 In recent years, there has been significant volatility in natural gas prices as evidenced by New York Mercantile Exchange, or NYMEX, natural gas prices ranging from a high of \$13.58 per MMBtu in 2008 to a low of \$1.91 per MMBtu in 2012 with wider fluctuations recently seen at regional pricing points reflecting basis differentials.
 Natural gas prices fluctuate due to a variety of factors we cannot control or predict.
 These factors, which include increased supplies of natural gas due to greater exploration and development activities, weather conditions, political and economic events, and competition from other energy sources, impact supply and demand for natural gas, which in turn determines the sales prices for our production.
-Going forward, we will be impacted by crude oil prices which have ranged from approximately \$145 per barrel in July 2008 to approximately \$44 per barrel in March 2015.
+Going forward, we will be impacted by crude oil and natural gas liquids ("NGL") prices which have been volatile and have recently declined significantly.
 In addition to the factors identified above, the prices we realize for our production are affected by our hedging activities as well as locational differences in market prices, including basis differentials.